Engineering12 min read1.1k words

 AI Bug Triage: The Complete Guide for Development Teams in 2024

 Every software team faces the same challenge: an ever-growing backlog of bug reports, feature requests, and user feedback.
 Traditional triage methods—where engineers manually review each submission—simply don't scale.
-Enter AI-powered bug triage.
+That's where AI bug triage comes in.

 What is AI Bug Triage?